 Embedded software development tools are programs that you can use to help with the programming of embedded devices.
-These tools provide you with the right functionalities to create the files you need to successfully execute an embedded program on your target device.
+These tools provide you with the right functionalities to create the files you need to execute an embedded program on your target device successfully.

 Related: Free embedded systems course

 What are the different types of embedded software development tools?

 We can classify embedded software development tools into the following six types.

 - An editor is a program that creates a file that contains the main assembly language for your program.

 - This is where you type your program.

 - The text from the program that you type is stored in the RAM in ASCII code format.